mohannagabhiru/mohannagabhiru/README.md

 # 💫 About Me:
-🔭 Exploring the world of javascript<br>🌱
+🔭 Exploring the javascript world<br>

 ## 🌐 Socials: